jenkinsci/aws-java-sdk2-plugin/README.md

 ## Requesting new instance types

-Some plugins, such as the [ec2-plugin](https://github.com/jenkinsci/ec2-plugin/) rely on the AWS SDK to list available instance types.
+Some plugins rely on the AWS SDK to list available instance types.
 Updates of the AWS SDK come via this plugin.

 There is a new release of the AWS SDK every day, and most updates are not relevant to most Jenkins users.